-Cross Cultural Assessment and Treatment of Refugee Trauma with Children and Adolescents
+Cross Cultural Assessment and Treatment of Torture and Refugee Trauma with Children and Adolescents

 Price includes morning tea, lunch and afternoon tea